thoughtram/blog/_posts/2016-06-08-component-relative-paths-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

 Above we used URLs to specify external HTML and CSS resources.
 The important factor to note is that the URL required above [in `header.component.ts`] is not an absolute path.
 The path is actually relative to the **application root**: which is usually the location of the `index.html` web page that hosts the application.

 So the above component - without any url path information - must be stored in the application root in order to avoid 404 errors.
 Wow, this does not scale well!

 *  What if we have many components all at the root level ?
 *  What if my components are organized in distinct packages ?
 *  What if we want to organize our components by feature or context ?

-  > This is actually an Angular Style Guide - Best Practice
+>  Packaging by feature is actually an [Angular 2 Style Guide - Best Practice](https://angular.io/docs/ts/latest/guide/style-guide.html#!#application-structure)

 To explore the issue, let's consider the scenario where our details component (and files) are in the `src/app/header` package.
 The urls used above ( `header.component.html` and `header.component.css` ) would cause the loader to fail and the developer would see the following 404 error in the developers console: